You are here

 Students must apply, interview, and be hired for jobs.
 Eligibility for FWS does not guarantee a job.
 Hiring is at the discretion of the supervisor.

-Search for Work Study jobs by visiting the Student Employment website or
+- Search for Work Study jobs by visiting the Student Employment website or going to the Career Center at 231 N. Sixth Walkway (east of the fountain).

-Visit the Student Employment Jobs Fair, held during Welcome Week at the beginning of the fall semester.
+- Visit the Career Center Jobs Fair, held during Welcome Week at the beginning of the fall semester.

 Students should provide the following to their employer: